-Our Intermediate classroom is approximately equivalent to Grade 5th and Grade 6th in a traditional school.
-Intermediate students are focused on their transition from Lower School into a more structured school environment.
+Our intermediate classroom is focused on students that are focused on their transition from lower School into a more structured school environment.

-Our Preparatory classroom is approximately equivalent to Grade 7th and Grade 8th in a traditional school.
-Preparatory students are focused on their upcoming transition to High School where there is a stronger need for more autonomous work in and out of the classroom.
+Our preparatory classroom is focused on students that are focused on their upcoming transition to High School where there is a stronger need for more autonomous work in and out of the classroom.

 Additional learning opportunities are added as appropriate, including health study units, cross-classroom collaborative study units, and specific study units focused on one or more field trip events.